p≡p foundation's approach

 Source code of end-user software

-The foundation gave license to two independent companies, which are pEp Security AG (in Switzerland) and pEp Security SA (in Luxembourg), to create apps and add-ons for mass end-user and business markets.
-They run a Redhat-like business model and as such release all their software accompanied by the source code (in GNU General Public License v3), too:
+The foundation gave a trademark license to the commercial p≡p security entity, which is independent from the foundation and creates apps and add-ons for mass end-user and business markets.
+That entity primarily runs a business model similar to Red Hat's.
+All that end-user software is accompanied by the source code (in GNU General Public License v3), too:

 p≡p security projects: